todd-dsm/macos-packer/README.md

 `ssh vagrant@macos`

 Prep this VM in any other way you need to.
-For example, I copy some test ssh keys to this system so I can access github repos via ssh.
+For example, I copy some test ssh keys to this system so I can access github repos via ssh:

+`scp ~/.ssh/test-keys* vagrant@macos:.ssh/`

 After the prep work, shut down the VM and snapshot it.
 Call it 'fresh' or something.